stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 Sometimes branches are used for versioning, so a repository might have a `v4` and a `v5` branch.

 Sometimes branches follow certain "branching models" for common workflows such as [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-These repository will have a `master` and a `develop` branch, along with all sorts of "feature branches" in the format of `feature/adding-a-thing`.
+These repositories will have a `master` and a `develop` branch, along with all sorts of "feature branches" in the format of `feature/adding-a-thing`.

 Regardless of the model, there is always a default branch.
 Branches could be named absolutely anything, but there are some common default branch names used by most of the popular Git providers: `trunk`, `main`, or `master`.